lucide-icons/lucide/CONTRIBUTING.md

 - __Make your commit messages as descriptive as possible.__ Include as much information as you can.
 Explain anything that the file diffs themselves won’t make apparent.
 - __Document your pull request__.
 Explain your fix, link to the relevant issue, add screenshots when adding new icons.
 - __Make sure the target of your pull request is the relevant branch__.
-Most of bugfix or new feature should go to the `master` branch.
+Most of bugfix or new feature should go to the `main` branch.
 - __Include only related work__.
 If your pull request has unrelated commit, it won't be accepted.

 ### Pull Requests Including Icons